 ignore_errors: true

-We can also create template.
+We can also create templates for configuration files.
 Ansible will inject values into the template and copy the final file to destination.
+Below is an example of the hostapd.conf template:

 interface={{ interface }}